-The governing body has general responsibility for the conduct of the school with a view to promoting high standards of educational achievement.
+The governing body has general responsibility for the conduct of the school with a view to promoting high standards of educational achievement, independence and life skills.
 The governing body will want to ensure that in all its activities the school is enabling every child or young person to achieve his or her full potential and maximise his or her life chances, choices and opportunities.
 Consequently, all committees will: